Back to posts

-Today, property-based testing is no longer a niche Haskell curiosity.
-It’s a mature practice available in virtually every language, and it’s about to become even more important as AI agents flood our codebases with generated code.
+The idea spread.
+Today property-based testing is a mature practice in virtually every language, and it matters more now that AI agents are flooding codebases with generated code.

 The Problem with Example-Based Testing